Ákos Hadházy: Independent

 Hadházy defeated the incumbent MP, Tóth Csaba, in the 2021 opposition primary and became the united opposition nominee for the 8th constituency of Budapest.
 Despite the landslide Fidesz victory nationally in the 2022 parliamentary elections, Hadházy won his district with around 54% of the vote, compared to the 36% of his Fidesz challenger.
 After the elections, he generated controversy by once again refusing to take his oath of office.
 Due to Hadházys actions the Parliamentary Rules Committee proposed a rules change which would strip MPs of their seat if they refuse to take their oath of office, opposition aligned media outlets dubbed the new regulation the "Lex Hadházy".
 Hadházy took his oath half year after the elections, while he held a sign with the text "Stop Propaganda".
+Hadházy was originally elected as a candidate of Momentum Movement (part of United for Hungary) but did not join to its parliamentary group after the election and remained independent.

 In March 2025, Hadházy has started weekly demonstrations in Budapest to oppose government attacks on civil liberties – including the new law banning the June 28 Pride march in the Hungarian capital.
 In the summer of 2025, Hadházy has made multiple posts on social media about PM Orbán's alleged manor Hatvanpuszta, which he has called a "symbol of lies".
 He also organized demonstrations there at two occasions, in August and October.
 PM Orbán has called Hadházy a "fool" for his actions regarding Hatvanpuszta.
 In October 2025, his weekly demonstrations have officially ended due to lack of results.
 Despite this, Hadházy claimed he will still continue protesting, but with no speeches.
 Hadházy partly blamed the opposition leader Péter Magyar for accepting Orbán's "dirty rules of election".

+Hadházy ran as an independent candidate in Budapest 6th constituency during the 2026 Hungarian parliamentary election, but came only to the third place after Tisza candidate György László Velkey and Fidesz candidate Béla Radics.
+Hadházy announced his retirement from politics thereafter.